mhcheng1/Meng-Hsin_Cheng/Spotify-Project/README.md

 User can search and play songs directly using the application. <br>
 It includes features such as listing the favorite artists of the user and keeping track of play history. <br>

-* Documentation for Spotify Web API: https://developer.spotify.com/documentation/web-api/
+* Documentation for Spotify Web API: https://developer.spotify.com/documentation/web-api/ <br>

 ## Libraries Used
 * spotify-web-api-node